-In the category Other, Finland reports emissions from limestone, dolomite and sodium bicarbonate use in mineral wool production, in wastewater treatment, in neutralisation and in the energy industry for sulphur dioxide control.
-The ESD review of 2016 submission recommended that Finland allocate emissions of combustion of de-inking sludge containing PCC (see Section 3.4) to Industrial Processes and Product Use.
+In the category Other (Other uses of carbonates), Finland reports emissions from limestone, dolomite and sodium bicarbonate use in mineral wool production, in wastewater treatment, in neutralisation of waste streams and in the energy industry for sulphur dioxide control.
+The ESD review of 2016 submission recommended that Finland allocate emissions of combustion of de-inking sludge containing PCC (see Section 3.4) to the Industrial processes and product use sector.
 Therefore, combustion emissions of de-inking sludge are included in the category Other and at the same time, the same amount of CO2 emissions were subtracted from Energy (1.A.2.d).